Tri-X 400 for Capture One

 Styles

-Once you’ve chosen the variant folder best suited to your work, you can choose from one of six styles representing the Tri-X with different.
+Once you’ve chosen the variant folder best suited to your work, you can choose from one of six styles representing different Tri-X looks.

 Each style also has its own unique grain, softness etc.